 Despite these insights, research at the intersection between SME supplier innovation and public policy is still in its infancy.
 We need to understand better how PSM practices and procedures facilitate the development and adoption of SME innovations in public sector supply chains.
 One example area is the use of ‘agile’ contracting practices, which allow for more frequent and more responsive tendering.
 These practices are not only friendly to innovative SMEs but also promote supply resilience in case of disruptions such as COVID-19.
 Future PSM research should also examine the role of intermediary actors who connect SMEs with public organizations and their suppliers, fill in capability gaps, and shape rules and behaviors conducive to SME innovation.
 Importantly, we also see a need for more policy-oriented PSM research that purposefully engages with agencies designing and enacting public policy.
 The ambition is that PSM researchers, policy makers and practitioners co-create solutions that improve the alignment between public procurement policy on the one hand, and (SME) innovation policies on the other.
 Intervention-based research strategies (Oliva, 2019) are particularly promising for leveraging PSM expertise to help shape more effective SME innovation policies.
-Close engagement with policy makers could also help develop novel theoretical insights regarding the role and limits of PSM in this context.
+Close engagement with policy makers could also help develop novel theoretical insights regarding the process of designing and implementing public policy, and the role and limits of PSM therein.

 Discussion and Conclusion

 Prior to 2020, many global manufacturing firms built capabilities to cope with significant supply chain disruptions (ref).
 Now, protecting against supply chain vulnerability is center-stage for all sectors, including the public and health sectors.
 It is widely argued – often in positive terms – that there are lessons to learn from how society coped with the pandemic which will help us deal better with the climate crisis and related biodiversity loss.
 For example, learning to fast-track the adoption of digital technologies, the development of public-private collaborations to strengthen SCs and better information sharing between buying organizations are all positive outcomes.
 There has also been plenty of learning related to securing or selling supplies through effective and yet unethical practices (e.g. corruption, profiteering), to deliver benefit to a few, to the detriment of others.
 Experience from the pandemic has demonstrated that one response pathway open to governments facing crises, whether caused by climate or disease, is a nationally-bounded, security-driven strategy focused on protecting resources.
-Here, evidently, PSM would have a crucial role to play in securing resources but within a questionable strategic context.
+Here, evidently, PSM would have a crucial role to play in securing resources albeit within a questionable strategic context.

 In the JPSM 2019 editorial, we took a more positive view, contemplating the potential contribution of strategic procurement to the transitions we face, which we aim to promote once again in this article.
 As shown in the introduction, these transitions are seen in many different ways, but all entail radical change to business; rather than wait to see details unfold, a proactive effort to understand the implications of these new directions is needed.
 Within the PSM community of practitioners and researchers, we know a lot about how PSM/SCM can help firms and buying organizations become less unsustainable, and mitigating certain, specific supply risks.
 However, the field of PSM has a long way to go in understanding how it can contribute over the long term in helping to shape new ways of doing business which are resilient and agile, (with at least a prospect of) delivering genuinely ecologically and socially sustainable outcomes.
 What we – as PSM scholars – might do to begin to address that gap is the focus of this article and the associated editorials (2019 issue 5 and this issue).